tricolata/EagleEats/README.md

 # Documentation

 ## Environment Variables
-Environment variables to be used during the program are to be stored in a `.env` file inside of the `eagleseat` directory.
+Environment variables used during the program are to be stored in a `.env` file inside of the `eagleseat` directory.
 An example file (`.env.example` ) is included.

 If you would like to use the example file, run the following inside of the `eagleseat` directory: